With User Search, you can research accounts on Twitter that you may want to interact with at a later time, based on information on their profiles.

 To access this tool, you will need to go to your Audience menu and then to the “User Search” tab.
 You then need to click the Twitter profile for the account you want to search users for.

 You can then proceed to add your criteria in the search bar, keeping in mind that there are multiple filters you can use to customize your search.
 If you don’t feel like you need to add filters, that’s okay too.
-We’ve preset some filters for your make sure you get only the best social profiles.
+We’ve preset some filters for your to make sure you get only the best social profiles.

 Once you’ve done a search, you'll find the resulted profiles in a list, below the search bar.